System requirements and installation

 ClaimMaster is an add-in to Microsoft Word and therefore needs to install several different components to function properly and appear within Microsoft Word's ribbon:

-1) Core files - typically installed to C:\Program Files (x86)\ClaimMaster\
+1) Core files/binaries - typically installed to C:\Program Files (x86)\ClaimMaster\

-3) ClaimMaster template - must be installed in the Word's Startup folder for ClaimMaster tab to appear in the Word's ribbon.
+2) ClaimMaster template - must be copied to each end-user's Word's Startup folder for ClaimMaster tab to appear in the user's Word's ribbon.
 The template is named ClaimMaster.dotm for 32-bit Word 2007 or later, ClaimMaster64bit.dotm for 64-bit Word 2007 or later, and ClaimMaster.dot for Word 2002-2003.

 During installation, you will be able to specify custom locations for the above components, as well as identify the target end-user, who may not be the user performing the installation (e.g., IT administrator).